CHEAPEST ROUTE FROM Los Angeles TO Penang

-The best price found on momondo to Penang was $30/pp from Langkawi, which is 93% cheaper than the average flight price to Penang.
+The best price found on momondo to Penang was $28/pp from Langkawi, which is 93% cheaper than the average flight price to Penang.
 To find the cheapest price to Penang from your area, use momondo’s Airport-to-Airport Pricing Tool.

 The month of September is, on average, the cheapest month to fly to Penang from United States, with most prices found around $572.
-If you don’t want to visit Penang in September, then you should wait until October to fly from United States, when ticket prices are also cheap, with an average price of $618.
+The month of October is another great option to travel to Penang, with average flight prices from United States averaging around $618.

 Finding an alternative and possibly cheaper destination airport near Penang is possible.
 If you are planning a flight to Penang, consider booking flights to Alor Setar Airport (54 mi from Penang city center), Langkawi Airport (75 mi from Penang city center) or Ipoh Airport (79 mi from Penang city center).

 You can find deals at Alor Setar Airport for $261pp on average, but that price can change based on your departure airport.
 To save money, try momondo’s Airport-to-Airport Pricing Tool.